szalony9szymek/iphone-bypass-checker/README.md

 # iPhone Bypass Checker
 Checks if an iDevice is activation bypassed.

-Usage: Run script, plug device in and press enter to check activation.
+Usage: Download as zip or git clone, run script, plug device in and press enter to check activation status.